voxel51/fiftyone/docs/source/integrations/cvat.rst

 to group multiple tasks together under a shared label schema.

-FiftyOne provides an API to create tasks and jobs, upload data, define label schemas, and download annotations, all programmatically in Python.
-All of the following label types are supported, for both image and video datasets:
+FiftyOne provides an API to create tasks and jobs, upload data, define label schemas, and download annotations using CVAT, all programmatically in Python.
+All of the following label types are supported, for both image and video
+datasets:

 - :ref:`Classifications <classification>`
 - :ref:`Detections <object-detection>`